raspberrypilearning/club-mentoring/en/step_2.md

 ---
 title: Creators (young people)
 ---
 The young people who attend Code Clubs.
 Creators generally are between the age of nine and sixteen.
-The only requirements for creators are enthusiasm, an eagerness to learn, and some creativity.
+The only requirements for creators are an interest in making with technology, and some creativity.

 --- /collapse ---